 It is vital to have formal training programs that teach key job skills, organizational processes, procedures that implement best practices, and organization-wide mission and goals.
 For most internal learning events, attendees should be removed as much as possible from their daily work to avoid interruptions and distractions.
 The key is to make the event seem fun, yet practical and useful.
 A simple thing like providing treats can make the event seem livelier.

 Using diverse media that incorporates music and video can also make events lively, aid learning and increase training performance.
 Perhaps even a clip from a TV show or movie that sets a useful scenario or asks an important question can be used as a learning springboard.

 Consider how you can get the most out of external training as well.
 For example, rate external learning programs in order to understand their effectiveness.
 Make a survey questionnaire for associates to complete upon the return from external training.
-Select dimensions that are important for good training results, and then ask several questions about each dimension and attempt to make a quantitative measurement about them.
+Select dimensions that are important for good training program, and then ask several questions about each dimension and attempt to make a quantitative measurement about them.
 After you collect data about different training venues and resources, you will have a better idea of which ones to utilize and which ones to avoid.
 Of course, don’t turn sour on a training program just because you receive one bad report.
 Multiple opinions are required to get a clear picture.

 While all three factors are important to consider in getting benefit from training, there is nothing as important as the environment the associate returns to after a learning event.
 Is there fertile soil that will allow a seed to grow, or will it whither in a dry, hostile atmosphere?
 Once again complex cultural attributes are what guide the associate.
 For example, how is learning valued, how much control do employees feel over their work, and how much supervisory and peer support do they receive?